Skip to content

 Comparison of files between two commits

-Thegit diff command can be passed to Git refs, such as names of head, tags, and branches.
-Every commit in Git has its commit ID which can get when executing git log.
-The commit ID can also be passed to git diff.
+The git diff command can be passed to Git refs, such as names of heads, tags, and branches.
+Every commit in Git has a unique commit ID, which you can find by executing git log.
+You can also pass two commit IDs to compare them directly:

 Comparison of branches